factorhouse/kpow-streams-agent/README.md

 The StreamsRegistry is a *single-threaded process* that performs these actions **once every minute**:

 * Capture metadata about each registered Kafka Streams application.
-* Produce snapshots to the kpow internal `__oprtr_snapshot_state` topic.
+* Produce snapshots to the kPow internal `__oprtr_snapshot_state` topic.

 The StreamsRegistry **does not talk directly to kPow**. kPow reads streams data from the snapshot topic.

 ## Configuration

-The `Properties` passed to the `StreamsRegistry` contains configuration required to create a producer that sends streams data to the internal kPow topic.
+The `StreamsRegistry` `Properties` contains configuration to create a producer that sends streams data to the internal kPow topic.

 The StreamsRegistry configures its own Serdes, you do not need to set them.